-Then, you can right click a Tombstone with the Scythe to revive that Villager, so you’re trading a soul for a soul.
-After a few seconds, and some lightning strikes, the Villager will be resurrected, but a less human form of themselves, as they’re now infected.
+Then, you can right-click a Tombstone with the Scythe to revive that Villager, so you’re trading a soul for a soul.
+After a few seconds, and some lightning strikes, the villagers will be resurrected, but in a less human form of themselves, as they’re now infected.

 Another method of reviving Villagers is by using your Scythe and turning it into a Staff of Life instead.
 You can do that by combining the Scythe with an End Rod and Nether Star, so it’s quite expensive.
 With the Staff of Life, no other Villagers will need to be killed to revive another, and they can be resurrected without being infected.

-Villagers are able to become infected, such as by being bit by Zombies, or when resurrected with the Grim Reaper’s Scythe.
+Villagers can become infected, such as by being bit by Zombies, or when resurrected with the Grim Reaper’s Scythe.
 Villagers that are infected will have their skin color slowly change, they might be shaking, they won’t communicate with the player and they’ll try to bite other Villagers.

 If a Villager hasn’t transformed into a Zombie yet, but they’re infected, try gifting them a Golden Apple.
 It should cure them.
 If a Villager has transformed, then lock them up so that they can’t infect other Villagers, and so that Guards won’t kill them.